 Your image should not only be consistent, but it should also be clear and noticeable.
 What I mean by that is, if you are using a logo for your profile image, it shouldn’t be so crammed into that spot that it just looks like a colorful blurb.

 Some will try and get away with using an image they already have and “make it work” for their social profiles.
 This rarely ends up with the person/company looking professional.
 Think about it like this: would you show up for a business meeting looking like you just rolled out of bed and threw on some sweats?
 I don’t think so.
 You will make sure you have on clean, ironed clothes, your hair is neat, etc. You will look as if you put some effort into looking professional.
 You are your brand, whether in person or online, so you need to make sure your online presence looks as if you put some effort into as well.

 Each social media platform you are on will ask you to upload a profile photo.
 The sizes will vary, but will generally follow the same ratios, meaning you can create one photo and use it pretty much everywhere online.
 Some social media sites use a square photo, some use a circle, but if you create a square image with enough whitespace around it (meaning the photo does not go right up to the edges) you will be able to use it for the platforms that use a circle.
-Facebook is slowly changing the profile images to a circle (newsfeed only), so you’ll want to check and see how your profile will look in a circle to make sure you are prepared for this change.
-If you are on other platforms besides Facebook, they are already circles, so be sure and check them out as well.
+Be sure and check and see how your profile will look in a circle.

 It doesn’t work, does it?

 Would you take this company seriously?
 I kid you not – I see this all over on social media (and now you will too, trust me).

 What about this one?
 Would you trust this company a little more?

 And guess what?
 This took me about 2 minutes total to create in Canva, download, and optimize.

 This is what my current profile photo looks like on the various social media platforms: